nickmvincent/DataLeverageRoundup/readme.md

 - [Consumer Reports tests "authorized agent opt-outs"](https://advocacy.consumerreports.org/press_release/consumer-reports-study-finds-authorized-agents-can-empower-people-to-exercise-their-digital-privacy-rights-in-california/)
   - [More on the Digital Lab](https://digital-lab.consumerreports.org/)

--[Repair Cafés for Digital Rights](https://lsts.research.vub.be/repair-caf%C3%A9s-for-digital-rights) - "innovatively explores ways to make sure that the digital rights that individuals have are effectively strong"
+- [Repair Cafés for Digital Rights](https://lsts.research.vub.be/repair-caf%C3%A9s-for-digital-rights) - "innovatively explores ways to make sure that the digital rights that individuals have are effectively strong"

 - [OpenSCHUFA](https://www.startnext.com/en/openschufa) - "Are the scores created by SCHUFA, Germany's largest credit score company, unjust?
 Donate money or your SCHUFA data to help us find out. "
   - highly successful "data donation" project in Germany